 - Sleep experts recommend eight hours of sleep per night for adults, adolescents need at least nine hours and children ten hours – you cannot train your body to need less sleep and you cannot catch up on lost sleep!!

-- Stick to regular sleep schedule – go to bed and get up about the same time everyday.
+- Stick to a regular sleep schedule – go to bed and get up about the same time every day.
 Sleep in no more than two or three hours on the weekend.

 - No caffeine or vigorous exercise in the evening